-In today’s digital world there is an increasing spectrum of ways to connect with each other digitally: virtual groups and teams, communities of practice, webinar meetings to name just a few.
+In today’s digital world there is an increasing spectrum of ways to connect with each other digitally: virtual groups and teams, communities of practice, zoom meetings to name just a few.
 As a result, it is difficult to imagine work getting done without harnessing the power of networks in our organizations.

 However, when it comes to organizational culture, companies have a tendency to under utilize the power of their networks.
 The abstract nature of culture may be one reason why this dynamic component of culture is underestimated.
-Renewing a culture is a difficult enough challenge for CEOs and leaders in an organization – never mind reflecting upon how to tap-into a company’s networks to enhance its organizational culture.
+Transforming a culture is a difficult enough challenge for CEOs and leaders in an organization – never mind reflecting upon how to tap-into a company’s networks to enhance its organizational culture.

-Current Advances in the understanding of networks have made this process even more powerful.
-For more than twenty years, Professor Rob Cross, Professor of Global Business at Babson College (Massachusetts, USA) has been researching and studying networks in organizations.
+Current advances in the understanding of networks have made this process even more powerful.
+For more than twenty years, Rob Cross, Professor of Global Business at Babson College (Massachusetts, USA) has been researching and studying networks in organizations.
 His research led to the development and refinement of the concept of Organization Network Analysis (ONA).
 ONA supports organizations to better understand how people collaborate with each other and highlights the patterns of communication which exist within an organization.
 For instance, an Organization Network Analysis can help identify where counterproductive silos exist which constrain effective collaboration.

 ONA also helps to identify different roles within a network of working relationships.
-Two of these roles – central connectors and brokers – play a pivotal role during a Culture Renewal process.
+Two of these roles – central connectors and brokers – play a pivotal role during a Culture Transformation process.
 Central connectors are people who have a large number of direct relationships within a certain area of the organization.
 They gravitate towards having a good overview of their place within the organization.
 Central connectors are often the individuals who employees turn to for information and input.
 Brokers, on the other hand, have connections across subgroups in a network which are cross-functional, hierarchical or geographical lines of demarcation.
 These individuals are critical for any initiative which span organizational boundaries.

 Moreover, there are also individuals who create energy in the relationships around themselves.
 Think about the energy in a group: In every group there are always people we like to be around and those that we don’t.
 This first group is called Energizers.
 Being in contact with individuals like this fills us with positive energy.
 Individuals are more likely to listen to Energizers.
-This is an especially important when the emotional content of a Culture Renewal Initiative is concerned.
+This is an especially important when the emotional content of a Culture Transformation Initiative is concerned.
 By integrating the following question to an ONA survey, Energizers can be identified:

 “Please indicate the people whom you consider to be a source of energy and enthusiasm for you at work.
 In other words, the people who make you feel enthusiastic about your work and leave you with a heightened sense that what you do at your organization matters.”